What happens to the female body during orgasm

 Steps to follow:

-But also externally it is difficult to hide that we are turned on because our body temperature increases and heart rate accelerates, which causes more blood to flow throughout the body and we get red, not only in the face but also in erogenous zones such as the chest.
+Externally, it is difficult to hide that we are turned on because our body temperature increases and heart rate accelerates, which causes more blood to flow throughout the body and we get red, not only in the face but also in erogenous zones such as the chest.
+This increased circulation also enhances sensitivity in nerve endings, intensifying the overall sensation of arousal.

-As excitement increases your heart rate becomes more and more accelerated, this produces a higher blood supply which makes important points of pleasure such as the clitoris, breasts or nipples swell and become a little hard a sign that we are really excited.
+As excitement increases, your heart rate becomes more and more accelerated.
+This produces a higher blood supply which makes important points of pleasure such as the clitoris, breasts, or nipples swell and become a little hard, a sign that we are really excited.
+Additionally, the release of endorphins during this stage adds to the euphoric feeling, creating a sense of well-being and relaxation that accompanies sexual arousal.

 OneHowto also wants to tell you in detail how to tell if a woman is having an orgasm.